-- 1. lead the committee through the process to make a recommendation on the applications - 2. call the panel to a vote for applications within the uncertainty band or where there is dissent and - 3. ensure the meeting runs in a timely manner.
+- 1. lead the committee through the process to make a recommendation on the applications - 2. call the panel to a vote for applications within the Discussion Range or other applications that were discussed during the SAC. - ensure the meeting runs in a timely manner.